autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 - _at the end of the epoch in which the unbonding request was issued_: the validator's total bonded stake (and consequently [voting power](/glossary/#voting-power) decreases by the unbonded amount when the unbonding is applied at the end of the epoch,

-- _at the end of the epoch in which the unbonding period expires_: NTN for the unbonding stake amount are released to the delegator.
+- _on expiry of the unbonding period_: NTN for the unbonding stake amount are released to the delegator at the end of the unbonding period.

 {{< alert title="Example" >}}
 Alice sends an `unbond()` tx at time `T`, a block in an epoch.
 The tx is processed at `T` and an `UnbondingRequest` object for the necessary voting power change is created.
 At `T+1` the [unbonding period](/glossary/#unbonding-period) begins.

-The unbonding request is tracked in memory for application at the end of the epoch in which the unbonding period falls.
-At this point, `T-U`, the staking transition is applied - actual unbonding is executed at `T+1` + `unbondingPeriod` + remainder of the `epoch` in which the `unbondingPeriod` expires.
+The unbonding request is tracked in memory for application and:

-At this block point Newton redemption (i.e. 'release') occurs:
+- at the end of the epoch in which `T` was processed the validator's bonded stake amount and voting power is reduced:
   - the designated amount of Liquid Newton amount is unlocked and burnt if the stake being unbonded is [delegated](/glossary/#delegated),
   - the amount of stake to reduce the unbonding pool by and Alice's share of the unbonding pool is calculated,
-- the amount of Newton bonded to the validator is reduced by the unbonding amount,
+  - the amount of Newton bonded to the validator is reduced by the unbonding amount, consequently reducing the validator's voting power.

+- on expiry of the unbonding period (`T+1` + `unbonding period`) Newton redemption (i.e. 'release') occurs when at that block height:
   - due Newton is minted to Alice's Newton account.

-Note that the amount of Newton released to Alice may be less than the original unbonded amount if the validator has been slashed between `T` and `T-U`.
+Note that the amount of Newton released to Alice may be less than the original unbonded amount if the validator has been slashed between `T` and `T+1` + `unbonding period`.
 {{< /alert >}}

 ## Slashing